Conditions of Carriage

 Wheelchairs and buggies

 We endeavour to make our vehicles inclusive to all of our customers and this includes making it as accessible as we can for disabled people and those with buggies.
 We are therefore working hard to ensure our entire fleet of buses and coaches meets the needs of those of our passengers who use wheelchairs or are in buggies.
-All of our vehicles are able to accommodate wheelchairs, approved mobility scooters, and all our buses are able to accommodate prams and buggies.
+All of our vehicles are able to accommodate wheelchairs, mobility scooters (dependent on size - please click here for further details on the minimum sizes we can accommodate), and all our buses are able to accommodate prams and buggies.
 Whilst we welcome these on board for travel, it is at the discretion of the driver as to whether or not there is enough space available.
-If you are unsure of the suitability of your wheelchair, mobility scooter or buggy, contact us and we can arrange for a test to take place at our garage.
+Please note that whilst all our buses are wheelchair accessible, we cannot guarantee that all our vehicles can accommodate all types of mobility scooter.
+If you are unsure of the suitability of your wheelchair, mobility scooter or buggy, contact us and we will be more than happy to arrange for a test to take place at our garage.

 Wheelchairs, mobility scooters, prams and buggies must not block the gangway of our buses or coaches at any time and the dimensions of any mobility scooter must be in line with the requirements according to the bus's safety limits.
 It is up to the driver to decide if there is sufficient space and his decision is final: he has the right to, therefore, refuse access if he or she feels that there is insufficient space or that there is a risk that, by letting on board such vehicles, this may be to the detriment of the other passengers’ safety.